 I determined the average cost for our flights will be $580 per month including baggage fees.
 Luckily, our son can fly for free because he is under two.
 We do have to pay taxes for international flights, but the cost is minimal.

 To determine the cost of accommodation I used Airbnb and took the average for a mid-range apartment for one month.

-We do have requirements for each apartment such as in a safe area, internet, kitchen, cooking utensils, and within a short ride to the grocery store.
+We do have requirements for each apartment such as a safe area, internet, kitchen, cooking utensils, and a short ride to the grocery store.